Prabowo Subianto: Middle East

 When it was Prabowo's turn to speak in the D-8 summit, some dignitaries, including Turkish President Recep Tayyip Erdoğan, "walked out" from the summit, nudging Prabowo's seat on his way out.
 Many at home perceived this diplomatic gaffe as Prabowo being "too preachy" and indirectly offending Erdogan, whose country enjoys NATO support and having diplomatic ties with Israel, briefly straining relations between both countries.
-However, Cabinet Secretary Teddy Indra Wijaya clarified that Erdogan had already apologized before the conference session started and had requested Prabowo to switch turns with him so that he could leave early to attend a bilateral meeting with another leader.
-The Turkish Embassy in Indonesia states that relations between Indonesia and Turkey will remain harmonious despite of Erdogan's leave.
+However, Cabinet Secretary Teddy Indra Wijaya clarified that Erdogan had already apologised before the conference session started and had requested Prabowo to switch turns with him so that he could leave early to attend a bilateral meeting with another leader.
+The Turkish Embassy in Indonesia states that relations between Indonesia and Turkey will remain harmonious despite Erdogan's leave.

 Prabowo once again advocated for a two-state solution to end the long ongoing conflict in Gaza in front of French president Emmanuel Macron, who some time before meeting Prabowo has announced plans for French recognition of Palestine.
-He also said that he is open to normalize relations with Israel once Palestinian independence is acknowledged.
-In his statement, Palestine's independence is the only solution for a long lasting peace in the Middle East while stating that Israel also has an inalienable right to exist as a sovereign state and Indonesia will recognize Israel only after Palestine is fully independent.
-Despite the idea of recognizing Israel after Palestine became independent became controversial, the Indonesian Ulema Council (MUI) endorsed the idea, reminding the public that his statement is not a pro-Israel statement.
-However, MUI told that Prabowo must hold Israel accountable for their war crimes in Gaza even if he wishes to normalize ties with Israel.
-The Prosperous Justice Party and the United Development Party also gave their support to Prabowo's statement but told Prabowo to focus more on Palestinian independence first, while PDI-P politician Djarot Saiful Hidayat state that Prabowo should not rush to recognize Israel as a state, as it is considered a violation to the Constitution of Indonesia.
+He also said that he is open to normalise relations with Israel once Palestinian independence is acknowledged.
+In his statement, Palestine's independence is the only solution for a long lasting peace in the Middle East while stating that Israel also has an inalienable right to exist as a sovereign state and Indonesia will recognise Israel only after Palestine is fully independent.
+Despite the idea of recognising Israel after Palestine became independent became controversial, the Indonesian Ulema Council (MUI) endorsed the idea, reminding the public that his statement is not a pro-Israel statement.
+However, MUI told that Prabowo must hold Israel accountable for their war crimes in Gaza even if he wishes to normalise ties with Israel.
+The Prosperous Justice Party and the United Development Party also gave their support to Prabowo's statement but told Prabowo to focus more on Palestinian independence first, while PDI-P politician Djarot Saiful Hidayat state that Prabowo should not rush to recognise Israel as a state, as it is considered a violation to the Constitution of Indonesia.